isaacsanders/isaacsanders.github.com/_posts/2012-02-24-it-is-no-use.md

 I am have been seeing a lot of people complaining about commenters on various new aggregators.
 They are not happy with the ignorance and prejudice of the comments.
-Some have chosen to think that this means that our entire community is poisoned, and others believe that the youth will be the end of educated soceity.
+Some have chosen to think that this means that our entire community is poisoned, and others believe it shows that the youth will be the end of educated soceity.

 ##Root of the Cause